Divest

 Forget brain-training apps.
 In the ‘90s we already had one: Super Mario 64.
 Turns out Peach’s castle was a cognitive gym all along.

-ÀROKÒ ANTHOLOGY NO.1: FOLKLORE FROM AFRICA & THE DIASPORA Curated and edited by Aishatu Ado DEADLINE 12.31.25 // Submit to: contact@aroko.coop THEME We invite fiction that breathes new life into folklore from Africa and the African Diaspora.
-Send us stories that draw from folktales, myths, fables,
+ÀROKÒ ANTHOLOGY NO.1: FOLKLORE FROM AFRICA & THE DIASPORA Curated and edited by Aishatu Ado DEADLINE 12.31.25 // Submit to: contact@aroko.coop THEME We invite fiction and poetry that breathes new life into folklore from Africa and the African Diaspora.
+Send us stories that draw from folktales,